EricKemmeren/FlexSIPP/README.md

 - boost (1.83)
 - meson (1.2.3)

-Additionally, the Python `generation` module requires the `numpy` package to be installed, we tested using version 1.25.1.
+Additionally, the Python `src/flexsipp` module requires the `numpy` package to be installed, we tested using version 1.25.1.

 Compiling:
 ```bash